dharmafly/noodle/assets/svg-post/svg post.md

 Given the graphical elements within our designs were not interactive and were purely decorative, we chose to add them using CSS `background-image`.
 This way the SVG file would be cached, and could be manipulated visually (as a whole) using CSS rules.
 The SVG element would be semantically separate from the page in a way that the direct, `object` and `img` techniques would not.

+Mainly, the chief advantage in our case was that multiple instances of the same asset can be loaded once, reused, coloured and transformed and scaled to create very many decorative elements.

 Adding less complex decorative elements
 ----------------------------------